Page images

 How wild Lycaon, chang'd by angry Gods,

 And frighted at himself, ran howling thro' the woods.
-FROM AN ODE OF GRAY.

-Nor age, nor fickness interrupt thy song:
+Nor age, nor fickness Interrupt thy song:

-Then will thy Ovid, thus transform’d, reveal Scatters from her pictur'd urn,
+Then will thy Ovid, thus transform'd, reveal

 A nobler change than he himself can tell,